DGray21/ArchiveBookDownloader/README.md

 1. Install Python 3 from [here](https://www.python.org/downloads/) (make sure you click add python to PATH)
 2. Install Google Chrome from [here](https://www.google.com/chrome/)
 3. Download **BookDownloader.py** and **requirements.txt** from the repo above
-4. Download the chroem webdriver for the version of chrome you have installed on your device
+4. Download the chrome webdriver [here](https://chromedriver.chromium.org/downloads) for the version of chrome you have installed on your device
 5. Install the required modules by running **install_modules.cmd** from the above repo above or directly from the command line with `pip install -r requirements.txt`

 ## Book Downloading